emmyyin/recycling-info/README.md

 # recycling-info

-This is a Python-script to extract data regarding how to recycle materials.
-The data is gathered from the swedish website: https://www.stockholmvattenochavfall.se/avfall-och-atervinning/sortera-dina-sopor/sorteringsguiden/.
+This is a Python program to extract data about how to recycle materials.
+The data is gathered from a [swedish website](https://www.stockholmvattenochavfall.se/avfall-och-atervinning/sortera-dina-sopor/sorteringsguiden/).

 ### TODO